 The crib is made of wood, which means it can take any of the hits that baby gear often has to deal with.
 It also has two mattress height settings, which will keep your babies within reach when they’re younger, potentially saving your back from injury.

 At 34 pounds, this crib is pretty lightweight for its wooden structure, but still quite sturdy.
 Comes with a 1-inch thick mattress pad.

 - Mattress not included, only a mattress pad.

 Having twins often means spending more money on baby gear.
 For cribs, however, many awesome options allow you to save on both space and money.

-My personal favorite is the Baby Trend Twin Nursery.
+Our top pick as the best crib for twins is the Baby Trend Twin Nursery.
 The bassinet option gives you the ability to keep your babies close to you in their early months, while only using the space of one pack n’ play unit.

 The learning curve with twins can be intense.
 Keeping them in separate sleeping areas will allow you to rest easy, knowing they’re safe in their environments but still close to one another.

 Do you have twins?
 What tips can you share with readers about getting both on the same sleep schedule?
 What crib options did you use?
 We’d love to hear from you!